 In the Old World of Darkness Malkavian vampires are all like this.
 They definitely are vampires and they really do have a piece of a mad undead god in their minds, but other than that they shouldn't completely trust anything they see or hear.

 Shakespeare's Hamlet is perfect for this as the entire play is driven by Hamlet seeing a ghost of his dead father telling Hamlet that his uncle, the king's brother, is a murderer.
 The play then goes on to make Hamlet seem as insane as possible while still keeping everything the ghost said plausible, yet never confirmed.

-Woah woah woah.
-The guards definitely see something, that's for certain.
-They believe it to be the ghost of Hamlet the elder.
-Notice that it never speaks to them and never confirms its existence to anyone but Hamlet.
-Hamlet goes out to meet the ghost alone, and only then does it speak.
+The guards see the ghost before Hamlet does, although it never speaks to them and never confirms its existence to anyone but Hamlet.
+Hamlet, at the urging of Horatio (essentially the sanest person in the play), goes out to meet the ghost alone, and only then does it speak.
 Indeed, later in the play the ghost appears to Hamlet while his mother is with him and only Hamlet can see the ghost.
 The only person in the play who has solid evidence that there is a ghost is Hamlet, and he very well could be mad as a hatter.

 It probably doesn't help that the oldest version we have of the story is from a time where, really, it was perfectly acceptable to believe in ghosts, and Hamlet (or, rather, the character Hamlet is an Expy of) was a fine cocktail of Obfuscating Mental Illness and Badass in a Viking shell, who survives his Roaring Rampage of Revenge.